Congratulations on completing the programme! See the progress you’ve made and what to carry forward.

 Strength Training≥ 2 days/week

-Screen Time (Leisure)> 2 hrs/day is associated with higher cardiometabolic risk
+Screen Time (Leisure)< 2 hrs/day

 Move more, sit less.
 Regular activity and reduced sedentary screen time support heart, metabolic, and mental health.
+Keeping leisure screen time under 2 hours per day lowers cardiometabolic risk.

 Before